brandonchinn178/mergit/deploy/README.md

        is being created locally
 1. `$(terraform output ssh_cmd)`

-View the logs with `journalctl -u merge-bot`.
+View the logs with `journalctl -u mergit`.
 You might want to pipe this into `less` and/or `grep` — see `man journalctl` for more information.

-The merge bot process can be inspected with `systemctl status merge-bot`.
-You can manually restart the merge bot process with `systemctl restart merge-bot`
+The merge bot process can be inspected with `systemctl status mergit`.
+You can manually restart the merge bot process with `systemctl restart mergit`

 ## Redeploy

 TODO: Set up CD for the merge bot and remove this section (https://leapyear.atlassian.net/browse/QA-183)

-Run the following steps to redeploy the Merge Bot; e.g. after merging a PR that fixes a bug.
+Run the following steps to redeploy Mergit; e.g. after merging a PR that fixes a bug.

 1. Turn on the VPN
-1. Download the new `merge-bot` binary from Circle CI
+1. Download the new `mergit` binary from Circle CI
-    1. Find the appropriate workflow on https://app.circleci.com/pipelines/github/LeapYear/merge-bot
+    1. Find the appropriate workflow on https://app.circleci.com/pipelines/github/LeapYear/mergit
         - A common use case is to select the most recent successful build on the `main` branch
     1. Go to the `build` CI job
-    1. Go to Artifacts, and download the `merge-bot` binary.
+    1. Go to Artifacts, and download the `mergit` binary.
 1. `cd` to this `deploy` directory
-1. Populate `artifacts/github-app.pem` and `terraform.tfvars` from the Lastpass entry "LY Merge Bot", if you don't already have them
+1. Populate `artifacts/github-app.pem` and `terraform.tfvars` from the Lastpass entry "Mergit", if you don't already have them
-1. Put the new `merge-bot` binary in `artifacts/`
+1. Put the new `mergit` binary in `artifacts/`
 1. `terraform init`
 1. `terraform taint aws_instance.merge_bot`
 1. `terraform apply`
-1. Try opening https://merge-bot.build-leapyear.com/ in your browser
+1. Try opening https://mergit.build-leapyear.com/ in your browser